 What Does the Jones Act Require Injured Maritime Workers to Prove?

-In a land-based personal injury case, the injured victim – the “plaintiff” – must prove, with an injury attorney’s help, that the defendant’s negligence was a direct cause of the plaintiff’s injury.
+In a land-based personal injury case, the injured victim – the “plaintiff” – must prove, with an Houston Personal Injury Attorney’s help, that the defendant’s negligence was a direct cause of the plaintiff’s injury.
 Usually, this means that the defendant’s negligence was the main or sole cause of the plaintiff’s personal injury or injuries.